Our Initiatives

 • Society of Asian Academic Surgeons (SAAS)

-• Continue and expand commitment to medical student/pre-med student/resident recruitment with national organizations:
+• Continue and expand commitment to broadening support for medical students, pre-med students, and residents through engagement with national organizations:

 • ASSET programAnnual participation with the Durham Nativity School

-Rethink how we help our residents and faculty succeed, including formalizing mentorship teams, defining diverse tracks for engagement and promotion.
+Rethink how we help our residents and faculty succeed, including formalizing mentorship teams, defining multiple tracks for engagement and promotion.

-Development and enforcement of standardized and equitable recruitment processes for residents, faculty, and staff.
+Development of standardized and equitable recruitment processes for residents, faculty, and staff.

 • Best Practices